 If you know where to look!

 Here’s our guide to the city’s in-the-know galleries.
 Showcasing the works of renowned artists – and equally important for collectors and those of us beginning to collect – top emerging artists.
-In all mediums: painting, prints, sculpture, ceramic, photography, mixed media, metal, clay, cement, you name it -- even shoe art!
+In all mediums: painting, prints, sculpture, ceramics, photography, mixed media, metal, clay, cement, you name it -- even shoe art!

 Whether you’re appreciating or collecting, here’s where to go.